mergebase/log4j-detector/README.md

 open-source libraries in their software.
 Check us out!
 We have great accuracy, great language support, and we're not too expensive, either: [mergebase.com/pricing](https://mergebase.com/pricing/).

-We offer 2-week free trials of our SCA product [https://mergebase.com/try/](https://mergebase.com/try/).
-But if you email our CEO (oscar@mergebase.com) with the subject "log4j-detector" we will extend your free trial to 4-weeks.
+Click on [mergebase.com/try](https://mergebase.com/try/) to start a 2-week free trial of our SCA product.
+If you email our CEO (oscar@mergebase.com) with the subject "log4j-detector" we will extend your free trial to 4-weeks.